Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets: Unstrained model Hamiltonian and limitations

-For our discussion, a second quantization formalism for magnons can be employed using the Holstein-Primakoff (HP) boson formalism.
+For pursuing our discussion, a second quantization formalism for magnons can be employed using the Holstein-Primakoff (HP) bosonization.
 The (linearized) HP transformations map spin operators into bosonic creation and annihilation operators $a_{i}^{\dagger}/a_{i}$ ($b_{i}^{\dagger}/b_{i}$) within the A (B) sub-lattices.
 Within linear spin-wave theory, the spin-chirality is indistinguishable from a DMI, and, indeed, when writing this term using HP operators, and retaining only terms up to second order in such operators, this equivalence becomes clear.
-A particularly useful representation of this Hamiltonian in momentum space can be achieved in terms of the Pauli matrices.
-If we consider the vector of creation operators $\Psi_{\boldsymbol{k}}^{\dagger}=\left(a_{\boldsymbol{k}}^{\dagger},b_{\boldsymbol{k}}^{\dagger}\right)$, the effective Hamiltonian in momentum space can be written as
+A particularly useful way to write this Hamiltonian in momentum space can be achieved in terms of the Pauli matrices.
+If we consider the vector of creation operators $\Psi_{\bm{k}}^{\dagger}=\left(a_{\bm{k}}^{\dagger},b_{\bm{k}}^{\dagger}\right)$, the effective Hamiltonian in momentum space can be written as